cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-01-17-how-do-i-track-the-progress-of-my-research-projects.md

 [//]: # (Explain the advantages of this solution)

 The advantages of thinking and working based on research artifacts are diverse.
-From the student's perspective, she will feel (and proofs) that some work and progress has been made over time.
+From the student's perspective, she will feel (and proofs) that some work and progress have been made over time.
 In this regard, it turns out to be very difficult to dismiss the work produced by somebody who is constantly delivering tangible results.
 Over time, this approach can also help the student to [build a second brain](https://amzn.to/3u5fsR1) with all relevant pointers that will ~~probably~~ enhance her productivity in the future (I use a GitHub repository as a project’s knowledge archival for this).
 On the other hand, the supervisor has a concrete piece of work to look at and build upon, which ultimately results in advancing the project goals.

 # Friday Reports